Institute of Management Accountants

 Member | Established: 1919 | Member since 2013

-IMA is a voluntary member association focused on addressing the needs of management accounting professionals.
-Qualified members of IMA hold the designation of Certified Management Accountant (CMA).
+IMA is a voluntary membership association focused on addressing the needs of management accounting professionals.
+Qualified members of IMA hold the designation of Certified Management Accountant (CMA®).
 Founded in 1919, IMA states in its mission that its role is to provide a forum for research, practice development, education, knowledge sharing, and the advocacy of the highest ethical and best business practices in management accounting and finance.
-IMA sets ethical as well as initial and continuing professional development requirements for CMAs, and maintains an investigation and discipline system to enforce ethics requirements.
+IMA sets ethical as well as IPD and CPD requirements for CMAs, and maintains an investigation and discipline system to enforce ethics requirements.

 Statements of Membership Obligation (SMO)